All Episodes

 We kick them out.

-And we replace them with new people, or else they quit on their own.
+And we replace them with new people or else they quit on their own so they can become lobbyists a year before the rules change.

-Uh no names mentioned here.
+No names mentioned here.

-But the point the point is that that you know, Bush has got one year to go and and to sit, I don't know what the point was.
+But the point is that, you know, Bush has got one year to go.

-Are you gonna vote Democrat, Joe?
+Are you going to vote Democrat, Joe?

-Are you are you gonna vote independent?
+Are you going to vote independent?

-But this is the nature of business and the nature of government, rather, it grows and it intercedes, and it wants to take more and more control, the irregulation, and uh number of other things, as we all know.
+It grows and it intercedes and it wants to take more and more control, the irregulation, and a number of other things, as we all know.

-So I I I mean, I I don't know uh well, we do have a great war that we're fighting here, but I may have different definition of the war that we're fighting, and the war we're fighting in this country is against liberals.
+So I mean, I don't know what we do have a great war that we're fighting here, but I may have a different definition of the war that we're fighting.

-The war that we're fighting here is against the media who are trying to secure America's defeat, who are trying to promote In the minds of as many Americans as possible that there is no such thing anymore as American exceptionalism.
+The war that we're fighting here is against the media, who are trying to secure America's defeat, who are trying to promote in the minds of as many Americans as possible that there is no such thing anymore as American exceptionalism.

 They're trying to pollute and poison the minds of the American people into believing their country's better days are behind them.